-14. Repository and Specification Licenses
+15. Repository and Specification Licenses

-14.1 Applicable Licenses.
+15.1 Applicable Licenses.
 Each Project Repository will be subject to a declared Applicable License, selected from the list of licenses in this section.
 The Applicable License for a repository will apply to all contributions donated to the repository by posting it or requesting its inclusion in that repository, and to all Releases issued from that repository.
-Project Contributors and all other Project Participants may contribute to a Project Repository, on the terms of the Applicable License for that repository.
-Anyone , whether an OASIS member orContributor or Participant or not, may offer comments to any Project Repository, on the terms of the Applicable License, as evidenced in the manner noted below.
+Project Contributors may contribute to a Project Repository on the terms of the Applicable License for that repository.
+Anyone may offer comments to any Project Repository, on the terms of the Applicable License, as evidenced in the manner noted below.
 Anyone will be entitled to make use of the contents of a Project Repository, according to the terms of its Applicable License.

-14.2 When requesting the creation of a Project Repository, the PGB must select that repository's Applicable License from among the following list:
+15.2 When requesting the creation of a Project Repository, the PGB must select that repository's Applicable License from among the following list: